 As part of your debt reorganization, you can propose a plan to repay your mortgage lender any arrears that might have accrued on your account.
 You can also propose that you be permitted to retain your real estate temporarily with the intent to sell that property after a specific window of time.
 The specifics of your proposal will depend on your individual circumstances and your ultimate goal for the involved property or properties.

 Whether you file for Chapter 7 bankruptcy or Chapter 13 bankruptcy, you will benefit from the automatic stay.
 This automatic stay is effective immediately upon filing your bankruptcy petition.

 The automatic stay protects your real estate property from collection actions.
 Any ongoing actions must be temporarily discontinued (with some limited exceptions).
 This freeze on legal action against your property can give you the time that you need to carefully review your options without the pressure and stress of aggressive creditor activity.

 It is important to understand the power of the automatic stay.
 Creditors will not be able to place liens on your property or initiate foreclosures.
-Sometimes a bankruptcy case is utilized solely for the purpose of saving real estate, whether it be a primary residence or multiple pieces of investment property.
+Sometimes a bankruptcy case is utilized solely to save real estate, whether it be a primary residence or multiple pieces of investment property.
 Because the automatic stay endures until your bankruptcy filing has concluded, you can gain up to 5 years of valuable time when filing a Chapter 13 bankruptcy case.

-Our team at Fedoroff Firm, LLC understands the trepidation you may have in exploring bankruptcy, especially when there are so many myths suggesting you will lose your home after filing.
-We can work with you to identify how bankruptcy can give you the tools to overcome overwhelming debt without imperiling your home or other pieces of real estate.
-Our attorney has over 20 years of experience and can give you the experienced guidance you need to find the right financial solution.
+Our team at Fedoroff Firm LLC understands the trepidation you may have in exploring bankruptcy, especially when there are so many myths suggesting you will lose your home after filing.
+Attorney Fedoroff can work with you to identify how bankruptcy can give you the tools to overcome overwhelming debt without imperiling your home or other pieces of real estate.
+She has over 20 years of experience and can give you the experienced guidance you need to find the right financial solution.